-- Schedule of Classes - June 20, 2021 7:14PM EDT
+- Schedule of Classes - February 7, 2022 7:27PM EST

-Course information provided by the Courses of Study 2020-2021.
-Courses of Study 2021-2022 is scheduled to publish by July 1.
+Course information provided by the Courses of Study 2021-2022.

-Confined to the figure of the "care-giver"; the concept of care has long been seen as apolitical.
-This course explores African aesthetic works in the light of recent debates that have taken "care"; seriously as an ethical, philosophical, and political category, one with the potential to disrupt conventions conceptions of the modern political subject.
+Confined to the figure of the "care-giver," the concept of care has long been seen as apolitical.
+This course explores African aesthetic works in the light of recent debates that have taken "care" seriously as an ethical, philosophical, and political category, one with the potential to disrupt conventions conceptions of the modern political subject.
 In addition to being deeply entangled with questions of race, gender, and class.
-African works by Traore, N'Diaye, and others, are examined through a host of different philosophical lenses, from the bioethical concerns with reproductive rights and the issue of abortion (Gilligan; Butler), to the tradition of "cura"; which extends from Seneca to Kierkegaard, to the centrality of care in articulating an "embodied citizenship"; (Fleury; ubuntu).
+African works by Traore, N'Diaye, and others, are examined through a host of different philosophical lenses, from the bioethical concerns with reproductive rights and the issue of abortion (Gilligan; Butler), to the tradition of "cura" which extends from Seneca to Kierkegaard, to the centrality of care in articulating an "embodied citizenship" (Fleury; ubuntu).

 When Offered Fall.

 4 Credits Stdnt Opt(Letter or S/U grades)